An assessment of water governance for rural supply and the nexus of agriculture production and socio economic demands in Malawi

 Based on the study results, there is overwhelming evidence that the water governance, regulatory systems and policy frameworks in Malawi have some critical gaps.
 This poses a great concern for sustainable water supply for future generation and development in Malawi.
 Therefore, there Malawi needs to consistently review and update the current water laws and policies to ensure they create adaptive to the emerging climate change, natural disaster and rapid population growth challenges.
 This study therefore, has led to initiation of a project whose main aim is to advocate for policy reforms by influencing the government to update and enact new water laws and policies in Malawi.

 Keywords: Water policy, Reforms, governance, Advocacy, Malawi

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Kunkeyani, Henrick Chidzumeni, "Water Governance for Sustainable Development" (2020).
-All Regis University Theses.
+Student Publications.
 972.